 top of page

-The Translational Science Team
+The Translational Sciences Team

 The Translational Science team is led by Dr. Philip Joseph of the Population Health Research Institute, McMaster University, Hamilton, ON, Canada, and by Dr. Eileen O'Meara of the Montreal Heart Institute, Montreal, QC, Canada.